alexxbull/Blackjack/README.md

 # Blackjack
-A basic implementation of Blackjack developed in Java &amp; Swing API
+A simple game of Blackjack developed in Java with the Swing API.

 ## How to play
 Simply run the .jar file.